-Women commonly complain of problems with digestion during pregnancy.
-These problems are often associated with the growth of the uterus.
+Digestion issues such as diarrhea, constipation, or other issues are very common during pregnancy, though occasionally diarrhea could be a sign of something more serious like food poisoning.
 As the uterus expands, the pressure moves outward and this causes pressure on the wall of the stomach as well as the pelvic veins.
 Pressure is also felt on the rib cage and the stomach.
 While the female body will open up the rib cage to house the new growing fetus, this is not enough to keep the baby from pressing right up against the stomach.

-There are three stages of digestion - mouth, stomach, and colon.
-Each of these three stages is affected by the pregnancy hormones of the body and the weight of the fetus.
+There are three stages of digestion are mouth, stomach, and colon.
+Each of these three stages is affected by the pregnancy hormones and the weight of the fetus.

-As the food passes into the stomach, the female may notice there is less room than before.
+As the food passes into the stomach, you may notice there is less room than before.
 This is a common problem in the third trimester of pregnancy.
 Less room means eating smaller meals more frequently to consume all the calories needed to grow a healthy baby.

 The colon is the last stop in digestion.
-The pregnancy hormone is one reason constipation occurs during pregnancy.
+The pregnancy hormone is one reason constipation occurs.
 The muscles of the body are all relaxed and this includes the muscles of the intestines.
 Food will move slowly through the last phase of digestion during pregnancy causing some constipation.

 Another reason for a slower final step in digestion during pregnancy is the weight of the fetus on the colon.
 Extra weight means the colon may not be able to empty its contents all the way.

-Digestion during pregnancy is an amazing thing.
-Of all the bodily processes that changes during pregnancy, digestion during pregnancy is the only one affected on all three levels.
-Many digestion problems during pregnancy are common and easily avoidable, but all should be discussed with the attending obstetrician.
+Of all the bodily processes that change during pregnancy, digestion during pregnancy is the only one affected on all three levels.
+Many digestion problems during pregnancy are common and easily avoidable, but all should be discussed with your doctor.